A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured

 It is well known that an association between two variables is necessary, but not sufficient, for concluding that one variable causes the other.
 In much of the physical sciences, including the atmospheric sciences, the application of statistics often involves associations, sufficient when prediction is the main goal.
-But if the goal of a study is to gain diagnostic understanding of the underlying causal structure, it is necessary to employ a body of knowledge generally referred to as Causal Inference (Holland 1986; Imbens and Rubin 2015).
+But if the goal of a study is to gain diagnostic understanding of the underlying causal structure, it is necessary to employ a body of knowledge generally referred to as Causal Inference \citep{holland, imbens_rubin}.

-The concept of causality has been the subject of philosophical exchange for ages; see Aristotle, Hume, and Mill in Holland (1986).
-However, the statistical origins of causal inference can be traced to Neyman (1935).
-A key challenge in advancing an association between two variables to a causal relationship lies in the potential presence of a third variable - known as a lurking variable - that may be associated with both observed variables, thereby confounding the relationship.
+The concept of causality has been the subject of philosophical exchange for ages; see Aristotle, Hume, and Mill in \citep{holland}.
+However, the statistical origins of causal inference can be traced to \citep{neyman}.
+A key challenge in advancing an association between two variables to a causal relationship lies in the potential presence of other variables - known as lurking variables - that may be associated with both observed variables, thereby confounding the relationship.
 For example, it is possible that an observed health benefit of exercise is because those who exercise may be younger.
-In the jargon of statistics exercise is called a {\it treatment}, the individual receiving the treatment is called a {\it unit}, health is an {\it outcome}, and age is a {\it confounder.} Technically, a confounder is a special type of lurking variable, one that causes both the treatment and the outcome.
-Figure 1 shows an example of a confounder and a different type of lurking variable, called a mediator.
-A more nuanced definition of a confounder is given in (VanderWeele and Shpitser 2013).
+In the jargon of statistics, exercise is called a {\it treatment}, the individual receiving the treatment is called a {\it unit}, health is an {\it outcome}, and age is a {\it confounder,} a special type of lurking variable that causes both the treatment and the outcome.

+A different type of lurking variable is called a mediator (Figure 1).
+In the context of the above example, with exercise as the treatment, and health as the outcome, a mediator could be cardiovascular fitness.
+Note that cardiovascular fitness does not cause one to exercise, and so it is not a confounder.
+Rather, it is more likely that exercise (the treatment) causes cardiovascular fitness, which in turn causes improved health.
+Methods for the causal analysis of mediators and confounders are different.
+The former is discussed in \citet{mediation}, while the latter is the topic of the present work.
+A more nuanced definition of a confounder is given in \citep{vanderWeele}.
 A glossary of some of the commonly used phrases in causal inference is provided in Appendix A.